-Camping is permitted along the bush edge, 50 m from the track.
-You can't camp on McKellar Saddle or on the open valley floors of the Caples or Greenstone Valleys as this is private land.
+Camping is allowed along the bush edge, 50 metres from the track.
+You cannot camp on McKellar Saddle or on the open valley floors of the Caples or Greenstone Valleys as this is private land.

 Fires are only to be lit in recognised fireplaces.
 Do not cut down or use live vegetation.
 Make sure the fire is out before leaving the area.
 Keep fires small and have billies of water nearby.

 You're allowed to camp by the DOC huts but you may need to pay a fee.
 Check the hut webpage for fees.

 Follow the Greenstone/Caples Track from the car park.
 After 2–3 minutes, a stock bridge gives access to the Lake Rere Track.
 Don’t cross the bridge but keep to the true left—the river’s left bank, looking downstream.
 The track continues past the confluence of the Caples and Greenstone rivers.

 Another swing bridge provides access to the Greenstone Track.
 The Caples Track continues on the true left of the Caples River.
 There are several slips between the Caples/Greenstone confluence and Mid Caples Hut – navigate with care during periods of poor weather.

 Along the valley floor the track mainly follows the bush edge, but crosses the occasional grassy clearing.
 Just before the 24-bunk Mid Caples Hut, the track crosses a spectacular gorge.

 Travel up the valley through bush and grassy clearings is easy—beware however of side streams on this section after heavy rain.
 About two hours from Mid Caples Hut, after entering the beech forest, the recently upgraded track passes junctions with Steele Creek and Fraser/Kay Tracks before sidling steadily up towards the bush edge.
 The track across McKellar Saddle (945 m) gives great views and has been boardwalked to protect the fragile subalpine vegetation.